SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/thehive_import_sekoia_feed.md

-# Import Sekoia intelligence
+# Verify Sekoia feed artefact in Cortex

-Here are some examples on how to import one object of Sekoia intelligence in Cortex
+Here are some examples on how to verify Sekoia feed artefact in Cortex and import its content:

 ## 1. Indicator